Jake McCarthy Player Props: Diamondbacks vs. Marlins

 Jake McCarthy At The Plate

-- McCarthy is batting .195 with a double, a triple and two walks.
+- McCarthy is hitting .186 with a double, a triple and four walks.

+- In 38.5% of his games this year (five of 13), McCarthy has picked up at least one hit, and in three of those games (23.1%) he recorded more than one.

-- He has not hit a long ball in his 12 games this season.
+- He has not hit a home run in his 13 games this season.

-- In three games this season (25.0%), he has scored, including multiple runs twice.
+- In three games this year (23.1%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.